sailthru/stolos/README.md

 from command-line), Stolos runs directly from the command-line, where it will check the application's queue and run a queued job.
 If no job is queued, Stolos will wait for one or exit.
 Third, Stolos must run once for every job in the queue.
-Stolos is like a queue consume, and an external process must maintain a healthy number of queue consumers.
+Stolos is like a queue consumer, and an external process must maintain a healthy number of queue consumers.
 This can be done with crontab (meh), [Relay.Mesos](https://github.com/sailthru/relay.mesos), or any auto scaler program.